tloeber/MLOps-best-practices/ML/readme.md

 - **Invest the time-savings you get from these suggestions** (leveraging managed services, pre-trained models, and AutoML or Declarative ML) **into striving for engineering excellence**, which will greatly pay off soon.
 In order to make this investment less costly, I have documented my own insights as well as configurations (e.g., IDE, linting, etc) here.

-# Building a state-of-the-art Data Ecosystem
-- Delta lake
-- Lakehouse architecture
-  - There is often no need anymore to have a separate data warehouse!
-- Leverage the benefits of *managed* offerings (Databricks)